 It turns out that, when considering how enjoyable, or indeed how painful something was, we don’t mentally do an average enjoyment check to decide if it was good or bad.
 Our minds are swayed by the peak and end levels.
 So, an experience that may have been dull for most of it, if it had a cracking bit in the middle and ended on a high, will generally be remembered as more enjoyable than something that was decent all the way through but never reached those highs.

-Here’s a classic study of this — on the pain side — from Dan Kahneman:
+Here’s a classic study of the pain side of the phenomenon from Dan Kahneman:

 You’re welcome to use and share this image and text for non-commercial purposes with attribution.
 Go wild!